Effective mass theorems with Bloch modes crossings: Introduction

-{\it Effective mass theory}, sometimes also called \textit{effective Hamiltonian theory}, consists in showing that, under suitable assumptions on the initial data~$\psi^\eps_0$, the energy density associated with the solutions of~\eqref{eq:schro} can be approximated for~$\eps$ small by those of a simpler Schrödinger equation, the \textit{Effective mass equation}, which does not depend on $\eps$ and involves second derivatives of the Bloch energies evaluated at their critical points (typical results in that direction are Theorems \ref{theorem:1d} in dimension~1 and, for higher dimension, Theorems~\ref{theorem0} and~\ref{theo:interaction} below).
-These questions are also related with homogeneisation (see~\cite{AP06,AP05} for example, and the references therein).
+Sometimes also called \textit{effective Hamiltonian theory}, effective mass theory consists in showing that, under suitable assumptions on the initial data~$\psi^\eps_0$, the energy density associated with the solutions of~\eqref{eq:schro} can be approximated for~$\eps$ small by those of a simpler Schrödinger equation, the \textit{Effective mass equation}, which does not depend on $\eps$ and involves quantities related to the Bloch energies.

+Effective mass equations have then been derived in various contributions~\cite{BLP78, PR96, AP05, AP06, Spar06, HW11, BBA11} under the assumptions that the orthogonal projection of the initial datum $\psi^\eps_0$ on spectral subspaces corresponding to the non-simple Bloch energies is negligible, and that critical points of this band functions are non-degenerate.

+All these contributions emphasize the important role played by the set of critical points of the Bloch energies.
+Indeed, the group velocity of the $n$-th mode is $\eps^{-1} \nabla \varrho_n(\eps\xi)$, which becomes infinite in the limit~$\eps \rightarrow 0$; this implies that the obstructions to the dispersive effects created by the $n$-th band, $n\in\N^*$, have to be found above the set $\Lambda_n$ of critical points of the function $\varrho_n$:

+A second feature that is assumed in the aforementioned references is the simplicity of the band functions, which is an important technical ingredient in the proofs.
+Simple band functions are smooth, and therefore group velocity is well defined everywhere.
+This property may fail in the presence of bands crossings which creates at worst loss of regularity at the crossing points.
+In that case, the group velocity $\eps^{-1}\nabla_\xi \varrho_n (\eps\xi)$ is no longer defined at the crossing points, even though it may have directional limits, the archetype being the conical singularity $\varrho_n (\xi)\sim \xi/|\xi| $ close to $\xi=0$.
+Our aim here is to deal with this difficulty.
+As a consequence, this motivates the introduction of the crossing set of two distinct Bloch energies: